MeninjoDoRio/MeninjoDoRio/README.md

 - 🔭 I’m currently working on **MONSTER 2: Into The Wilds -A PyGame Retro Adventure-**

-- 🔭 I’m currently working on **Isometric Isolation - A PyGame Puzzle**
+- 🔭 I’m currently working on **Isometric Isolation - A PyGame Narrative**

 - 🔭 I’m currently working on **Templars of the Void: A Videogame Story Zine**